 How are sea turtle nests monitored?

 We primarily observe loggerhead sea turtle nesting activity in Pinellas County.
-Loggerhead incubation times range between 45 and 65 days, so we begin to look for hatching activity 45 days after our first nest discovery.
+Loggerhead incubation time is about two months..
 Hatching activity is identified by tracks emerging from the nest sites.
 After a nest has hatched we wait at least 72 hours then excavate the nest and do an inventory of its contents to determine hatching success.

 When are sea turtle nests found?